Roman Catholic Diocese of Faisalabad: History

 Erected in 1960, as the Diocese of Lyallpur, the diocese was created from the Diocese of Multan.
 The new diocese comprised the civil districts of Faisalabad (formerly Lyallpur), Sahiwal and Jhang.

 In 1977, the name of the diocese was changed to the Diocese of Faisalabad.
 The diocese is a suffragan of the Archdiocese of Lahore.
 The Diocese of Faisalabad now comprises the following civil boundaries: the whole of the Faisalabad Division with the districts of Faisalahad, Jhang, Toba Tek Singh and Chiniot.
 In the Multan Division, the districts of Sahiwal, Pakpattan and Okara.
 The Diocese of Faisalabad covers a 35,300 km2 area and is home to about 189,000 Catholics in 28 parishes.

 The Cathedral of Sts.
 Peter and Paul is the main church of the diocese.

 The Focolare Movement was introduced into Pakistan in 1968 via the Faisalabad diocese by Father Juliano Ricchiardi, an Italian priest serving at the National Catechists' Training Centre in Khushpur.
 As of 2008, according to local sources, the movement in Pakistan counted 18 Focolarinas, 11 Focolarinos and about 400 other affiliated members including lay people, nuns and priests.
-Focolare is a Catholic lay movement whose name means "family hearth" present in more than 180 countries and involving more than 2 million people.
+Focolare is a Catholic lay movement whose name means "family hearth" and was present in more than 180 countries and involves more than 2 million people.
 The movement was recognized by the Catholic Church under the official name "Work of Mary."

 The St. Thomas the Apostle Minor Seminary is the preparatory seminary of the diocese.

 Joseph Coutts, appointed in 1998, was bishop until June 2012, when he was named Archbishop of Karachi.
 Pope Francis created Coutts a cardinal priest in the consistory of 28 June 2018, assigning him the titular church of San Bonaventura da Bagnoregio.

 The biggest Catholic village in Pakistan, Khushpur, is also located in the diocese.
 It celebrated its centenary in 2001.
 Father Parvez Emmanuel was the parish priest at the time.
 The village has about 7,000 Catholics and produced one bishop, John Joseph of Faisalabad, 20 priests and more than 100 nuns.

-On New Year’s Day 2008 the diocese inaugurated a Quit Drugs Treatment Center, which offered free treatment and residential facilities to heroin users.
+On New Year's Day 2008 the diocese inaugurated a Quit Drugs Treatment Center, which offered free treatment and residential facilities to heroin users.
 The Center accommodates twenty recovering addicts, located beside Holy Rosary Church in Faisalabad.
 It is the only Church-affiliated drug treatment center in Faisalabad diocese.
 The center employs 15 people full- or part-time including the doctor, a physical therapist, two nurses, and clerical and maintenance staff.